 About

-Caroline Anderson is a Rhode Island and Brooklyn based painter and prinmaker whose work is exhibited and collected nationally and internationally.
-Exhibitions include the Cleveland and Columbus Museums of Art, Fargo’s Plains Art Museum, Cincinnati’s Arnoff Center for the Arts, and Chicago’s Judy Saslow, ARC, and WomanMade galleries.
+Caroline Anderson is a New England based painter whose work is exhibited and collected nationally and internationally.
+Exhibitions include the Cleveland and Columbus Museums of Art, Fargo’s Plains Art Museum, Cincinnati’s Arnoff Center for the Arts, the Newport Art Museum, and Chicago’s Judy Saslow, ARC, and WomanMade galleries.
 International projects include TransCultural Exchange’s Tile Project, consisting of 22 permanent public worldwide venues, including UNESCO Paris.

 Artist Statement